LemarAman/FirstContactRefresher/README.md

 Download Auto Hotkey https://www.autohotkey.com/

 Open a Chrome Window with the 1st contact page

 Do not open any other tabs in this window.
+Make the window small and put it to the side.

 Save autorefresher.ahk to your desktop.
 Double click autorefresher on your desk top at the beginning of your shift.